By Ankit SinghReviewed by Susha Cheriyedath, M.Sc.Sep 11 2024

 Similarly, CNTs have shown exceptional potential in chemical and biosensing applications.
 Their high aspect ratio and unique electrical properties allow them to respond sensitively to even the slightest changes in their environment.
 For example, researchers have successfully demonstrated CNTs' effectiveness in detecting glucose levels, offering new possibilities for diabetes management.
 This class of nanomaterials paves the way for miniaturized, high-performance sensors across industries, from healthcare to environmental protection.1

 One such real-world example is a CNT-based biosensor developed for glucose detection in human blood plasma.
 This CNT-based sensor not only provided more accurate and faster glucose readings compared to current technologies but also demonstrated greater sensitivity, potentially lowering the detection limit for glucose.
-This advancement could pave the way for improved, non-invasive monitoring solutions in diabetes management, enhancing both patient comfort and clinical outcomes.8
+This advancement could open the door to improved, non-invasive monitoring solutions in diabetes management, enhancing both patient comfort and clinical outcomes.8

 Two-Dimensional Materials Beyond Graphene